-Bridlington School will ensure that they know the attendance of any children educated off site.
+In line with the above arrangements, Bridlington School will ensure that they know and monitor the attendance of any children educated off site, for example in Alternative Provision.
 The school has an agreed process in place, with its alternative provisions for first day absence calling.
-The school retains responsibility for the attendance of any child attending an offsite provision and will monitor and act as required.
+The school retains responsibility for safeguarding, attendance, progress and outcomes of any child attending placed at an Alternative Provision, including that safer recruitment / appropriate safeguarding checks have been completed on staff working in the setting.

 If a child absconds from the site, the school will make an initial search and contact the parent / carer or other emergency contact (and Social Worker if open to CSC).
 If after that search, the child is not located, the school will contact the Police within 20 minutes of the alert or sooner in extreme circumstances.
-The Absconding Record form will be completed (Appendix 14).
+The Absconding Record form will be completed (Appendix 13).

-10.6 Children with Special Educational Needs or Disabilities (SEND)
+12.6 Children with Special Educational Needs or Disabilities (SEND)